Our son is an only child. Sorry, son. That’s just the way it worked out.

 Like lemmings in our area, we hired a “college planning” service without much forethought.
 Heck, “everyone else” does it around here, so why not us?
 Smart, right?

 And, so now, here we are.
 For those who don’t know, the college planning center promises to help the kid “find the right college and develop a plan for getting accepted into it.”
 Sounds great, right?
 They don’t tell you that they are also creating a ton of extra work for your child.
 Pick a major, pick a job, pick a school, and make your school selections.
-And, can you do that right now, Mr. Sixteen years old?
-And, while you’re at, why not take some more tests to understand your skills and interests better?
+And can you do that right now, Mr. Sixteen years old?
+And, while you’re at it, why not take more tests to better understand your skills and interests?

 My favorite conversation thus far came we visited the center during our son’s first semester finals.
 The counselor said, “Let’s look ahead to your senior schedule.
 Now is not the time to take your foot off the gas!
 Maybe time for some junior college courses in addition to high school!
 And what do you plan to do for an internship this summer?”
 I could see my son’s head was about to explode.